toto222/nn_classifier/README.md

 # nn_classifier
-A 3-layer neural network for image classification assignment
+This is a 3-layer neural network for image classification assignment.

 From the course “Neural Networks and Deep Learning” at the School of Data Science, Fudan University